nimzco/react-workshop/Workshop Contents/2 - Rendering in React/README.md

 It’s called JSX, and it is a syntax extension to JavaScript.
 We recommend using it with React to describe what the UI should look like.
 JSX may remind you of a template language, but it comes with the full power of JavaScript.

 > Since JSX is a non-standard extension of JavaScript no browser will understand it.
 This means we have to transpile it using a build tool like Babel.
-Thankfully, `create-react-app` does this for us automatically.
+In this workshop, it is handled directly by `create-react-app`.

-## Embedding Expressions in JSX
+### Embedding Expressions in JSX

 You can embed any JavaScript expression in JSX by wrapping it in *curly braces*.
 In JavaScript, an expression is any valid unit of code that resolves to a value.